EdDev/eddev.github.io/_posts/2020-05-03-dynamic-ipv6-playground.md

 ---

-In this post we will take a tour into the dynamic IPv6 setup, examining the varios options and scenarios it presents.
+In this post we will take a tour into the dynamic IPv6 setup, examining the various options and scenarios it presents.

 This post is a direct continuation to the
 [Static IPv6 Playground](../static-ipv6-playground) post.